 - Eliminate obviously dated manual processes

 From an investment perspective, these digital solutions are a no-brainer.
 Sales order automation is the perfect example.
-It eliminates the outdated practice of manual order processing.
+It eliminates the outdated practice of manual order processing and also automates order entry.
 It allows a CEO to redeploy resources to activities that deliver greater profitability, improve order cycle time, increase customer satisfaction, and maintain an enterprise’s competitive edge.

 Providing Company Vision